CrystalFerrai/ValheimMods/Pathfinder/package/README.md

 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

 ## Changelog
+1.0.1

+* Fixed bug where entering a dungeon would reveal a large map radius due to dungeons being way up in the sky.

 1.0.0

 * Initial release